 The clinic will open Aug.
 31 and will be called Augustana Convenient Care Powered by Genesis.
-It will be located near the Gerber Center.
+It will be located in Baldur House just behind the Gerber Center, next to Casa Latina.

 Dr. Wes Brooks, dean of students and vice president of student life, credits students in a public health course for pushing forward the idea to add a clinic on campus to host the student services focused on wellness and well-being.

 The desire to have an on-campus health clinic was supported by the Student Government Association, which confirmed support from the larger student body.

 "Students saw the need for a more convenient health care option,” said Dr. Brooks.